Ataxia: Gluten ataxia

-Gluten ataxia is an autoimmune disease derived from celiac disease, which is triggered by the ingestion of gluten.
+Gluten ataxia is an autoimmune disease, which is triggered by the ingestion of gluten.
 Early diagnosis and treatment with a gluten-free diet can improve ataxia and prevent its progression.
 The effectiveness of the treatment depends on the elapsed time from the onset of the ataxia until diagnosis, because the death of neurons in the cerebellum as a result of gluten exposure is irreversible.
 It accounts for 40% of ataxias of unknown origin and 15% of all ataxias.
 Less than 10% of people with gluten ataxia present any gastrointestinal symptom and only about 40% have intestinal damage.
-This entity is classified into primary auto-immune cerebellar ataxias (PACA).
+It can co-occur with celiac disease and some maintain it is a presentation thereof.
+However, gluten ataxia is believed to be mediated by transglutaminase 6 antibodies, whereas celiac disease is associated with transglutaminase 2 antibodies.
 There is a continuum between presymptomatic ataxia and immune ataxias with clinical deficits.
+Gluten ataxia is classified as a primary auto-immune cerebellar ataxia (PACA).

 Potassium pump

 Malfunction of the sodium-potassium pump may be a factor in some ataxias.
 The Na+/K+ pump has been shown to control and set the intrinsic activity mode of cerebellar Purkinje neurons.
 This suggests that the pump might not simply be a homeostatic, "housekeeping" molecule for ionic gradients, but could be a computational element in the cerebellum and the brain.
 Indeed, a ouabain block of Na+/K+ pumps in the cerebellum of a live mouse results in it displaying ataxia and dystonia.
 Ataxia is observed for lower ouabain concentrations, and dystonia is observed at higher ouabain concentrations.